Eman is a writer and textile engineer. She obtained her bachelor's degree in textile sciences from the Faculty of Applied Arts, Egypt.

 Breaker carding: Root cutting is necessary before feeding jute for a manual feed breaker machine.
 In this process, jute is softened after being accumulated by hand-feeding with an appropriate weight.

 The finisher carding machine: This machine makes the sliver more uniform and regular in length and weight obtained from the Breaker carding machine.
-The Finisher carding machine is similar to the Breaker carding machine but it has more pair of rollers, staves, pinning arrangement, and speed.
+The Finisher carding machine is similar to the Breaker carding machine but it has more pairs of rollers, staves, pinning arrangement, and speed.
 Approximately 4 to 12 slivers obtained from the Breaker carding machine are fed on the finisher machine.

 First Drawing Machine: